 If you’re someone who has dog allergies, consider finding out more about Poodles and other dogs with hair instead of fur.
 These are considered moderately hypoallergenic dogs.
 If you’re getting a cat, read about hypoallergenic cats too!

-What two breeds make a Blue Heeler?
+What two breeds make an Australian Cattle Dog?

 These dogs were developed in Australia to create a dog that would be adept at herding cattle.
 Heelers are called Heelers because they snap at the heels of cattle to get them to move in the right direction.

-How fast can a Blue Heeler run?
+How fast can an Australian Cattle Dog run?

 The Australian Cattle Dog was bred to be active and tireless.
 This dog needs a lot of physical and mental activity, more than a simple walk on a leash can provide.

-Blue Heelers are known for running 24 to 32 km per hour but some have reached up to 55 km per hour!
+Australian Cattle Dogs are known for running 24 to 32 km per hour but some have reached up to 55 km per hour!

 A good jog or long workout coupled with obedience lessons or other intellectual challenges is essential for everyday dog happiness.
-Blue Heelers are happiest when they have a job to do (like herding!).
+Red or Blue Heelers are happiest when they have a job to do (like herding!).

 Is the Australian Cattle Dog healthy?